ardhyaandien/Projects/README.md

 # Projects
 Codes from projects that I have done:
+- Risk Managmenet: A project to limit risk for finance companies.
+Using supervised ML to determine whether a company is likely to repay their loan based on their financial statement.
 - Stellar Classification: Using unsupervised ML for clustering and supervised ML for classification
 - Bike Seoul & Washington: Focused on data wrangling and data visualisation
 - Boostrapping: Code for bootsrapping and Monte Carlo simulation (needs parallel computation to be implemented to make the code run faster)